-The Our Manchester Strategy sets out a shared ambition for city for the next 10 years.
+The Our Manchester Strategy sets out a shared ambition for the city to 2025.
 In order to achieve the Strategy's high-level goals a radically different way of working is needed across the city.
 This radical change is the Our Manchester approach.